What to Look for in a Rifle Tripod

 Usage, what to look for, and what the best option is

-When it comes to your shooting hobby, long range training is a favorite amongst any shooter.
+When it comes to your shooting skills, long range training is a favorite amongst any shooter, whether you are a civilian that likes to shoot in their free time or someone who needs to be a marksman for professional reasons.
 Sure, you can do your tactical training and practice all the cool stuff like close quarters combat and clearing rooms, but there is something special about looking through your scope, positively identifying a target, and pulling the trigger.
 That being said, there are many different tools to help you with your long range shooting.
 We are not talking about things like suppressors or rifle slings, or even the sling tabs, but instead we are talking about tripods.
-That’s right, rifle tripods are largely important pieces of equipment to add to your gear checklist
+That’s right, rifle tripods are largely important pieces of equipment to add to your gear checklist.

 We are going to break down what exactly rifle tripods are, what to look for, and what our favorite choice is.